carpentries/carpentrycon/venue.md

 # CarpentryCon Accessibility Information

-### Contact: Tracy teal, Malvika Sharan, SherAaron Hurt, Kari Jordan
+### Diversity and Inclusion taskForce: Tracy teal, Malvika Sharan, SherAaron Hurt, Kari Jordan

+#### This file is edited Diversity and Inclusion TaskForce with the several Volunteers

 Also see:
 - [AtoZ of the CarpentryCon](https://github.com/carpentries/carpentrycon/blob/master/AtoZ_of_CarpentryCon.md).